vanzin/jEdit/README.SRC.txt

     work.
 If an older version doesn't work, install an update.
 If a newer version doesn't work, please submit a bug report.
     Get it from <http://ant.apache.org>.
-  - The Ant Optional package.
-This is included in the download from ants website, but not in some default installs on various *nix systems.
+  - The Ant-nodeps package.
+This is included in the download from ants website, as well as the AntPlugin from the Plugin Manager,
+    but not in some default installs on various *nix systems.
-    There you should get the ant-optional package through your package management system.
+    There you should get the ant-nodeps package through your package management system.
   - Configure the build.properties.sample file with your local paths and save it as build.properties.